sid5432/pypdx/README.rst

     template1=# create database pdx;
     template1=# \q

-or you can modify the <i>dsn</i> specifications in the example program to suit your needs.
+or you can modify the *dsn* specifications in the example program to suit your needs.
 It should be relatively simple to modify the code to use a `MySQL database <https://www.mysql.com/>`__, but I have not tried this.